 - Credit should be approved prior to enrollment in courses.
 However, in some cases it may be necessary to postpone approval until course descriptions, syllabi, papers, and tests are examined.

 - Should a student’s course selection change for any reason after submission of the application, substituted courses are not transferrable unless approved by an appropriate department or program chair.
-Such approval must be sought immediately (i.e., email); copies of any such correspondence should also be directed to the Director of International Programs and to the Registrar.
+Such approval must be sought immediately (i.e., email); copies of any such correspondence should also be directed to the Director of the Buckman Center for International Education and to the Registrar.

-- Students are strongly encouraged to contact the Director of International Programs prior to final course registration at the host institution in order to confirm course credit approvals.
+- Students are strongly encouraged to contact the Director of the Buckman Center for International Education prior to final course registration at the host institution in order to confirm course credit approvals.
 Retroactive approval may be sought but is not guaranteed and must be obtained before the conclusion of the first semester of the student’s return to Rhodes.

 - To be accepted for credit, each course, whether for major/minor credit or elective credit, must be judged comparable in terms of content and quality to a course in the curriculum at Rhodes or it must be judged to be consistent with the liberal arts and sciences curriculum and of a quality comparable to that expected of courses at Rhodes.
 Courses intended to be taken for major or minor credit must be approved by the appropriate department or program chair in consultation with the faculty adviser.
 Such approval is granted only through the signature of the department or program chair on the student’s Off Campus Study Application.
 Elective credit will be reviewed by the appropriate academic officer acting on behalf of the Foundations Curriculum Committee.

 - Students who study abroad on an Affiliated Program will normally satisfy the F11 requirement.
 In addition, students may, through appropriate course work, satisfy up to two additional Foundation requirements while abroad on a semester-long program or up to three additional Foundation requirements for a year-long program.
-The Director of International Programs will recommend to the Foundations Curriculum Committee, in consultation with the Registrar and other relevant faculty members as necessary, the appropriateness of the course(s) taken abroad for Foundational credit.
+The Director of the Buckman Center for International Education will recommend to the Foundations Curriculum Committee, in consultation with the Registrar and other relevant faculty members as necessary, the appropriateness of the course(s) taken abroad for Foundational credit.

 - Programs vary greatly in their academic structure.
 At some universities abroad, three courses is considered a full load, while at others a full load may be as many as 8-9 courses.
-Rhodes College students must maintain what is considered a full-time course load at the institution abroad.
+Rhodes College students must maintain what is considered a full-time course load by both Rhodes College and the institution abroad.
 Normally, a student cannot earn more credit while on a semester study program than could have been earned in a regular semester at Rhodes.
 Failure to satisfactorily complete coursework needed to maintain satisfactory academic progress for financial aid purposes may result in the loss of financial aid renewal eligibility.

 - No strict correlation exists between contact hours in courses taken off-campus and credits awarded by Rhodes.
 Many European institutions utilize the ECTS crediting system in which one ECTS credit is comparable to one-half credit at Rhodes.
 For example, a course worth 8 ECTS credits will normally transfer to Rhodes as 4 credits.
 If the host program’s transcript does not translate easily to “American” credit (e.g., credits, quarter hours, semester hours, units) or does not provide a conversion scale, or if the host institution’s academic calendar differs significantly from the Rhodes semester calendar, the following statement can act as general principle: